manojmanivannan/sit-stand-reminder/README.md

 * `python setup.py py2exe`

 ### Downloading the Artifact
-Or, You can directly get the latest exe file from the artifact sections under the Actions.
+You can directly get the latest exe file from the artifact sections under the Actions or from below

 [sit-stand-reminder.exe](https://github.com/manojmanivannan/sit-stand-reminder/actions/runs/7339296682/artifacts/1136523203)